kauterry/stanford-cme213.github.io/gcp.md

 * `GPUs (all regions)`
 * `NVIDIA K80 GPUs` at location `us-west1` and you need at least **4** for both of them.

+If you do not see these quotas, you may need to enable the Compute Engine API.
+To do this, find "APIs & Services" and go to Library.
+In the search bar, search for "Compute Engine API", and click Enable.
+Wait for the operation to complete, and you should see the `GPUs (all regions)` and `NVIDIA K80 GPUs` quotas popup.

 There are ~ 770 different quotas to choose from.
 To help you find the correct ones, click on Metric from the [quota page](https://console.cloud.google.com/iam-admin/quotas):

 ![](gcp/metric.png)